iamthebestcodeer/nchat2/WARP.md

     - Layer stack (`layers`, `activeLayerId`) where each `Layer` tracks its own off-screen canvas and context.
     - View transform for pan/zoom (`viewTransform: { x, y, scale }`).
     - History stack (`history`, `historyIndex`) for undo/redo.
+    - **Known limitation**: `undoDisabledForLayers: true` – Undo/redo is currently disabled for layer-modifying operations (brush, eraser, shapes, fill) because the history only captures the flattened main canvas ImageData, not individual layer canvases.
+When undo is invoked, the main canvas is restored but the per-layer canvases remain unchanged, causing undone content to reappear when layers are recomposited.
+To fix this properly, the history system needs to capture and restore ImageData for each layer's canvas.
+As a quick fix, `saveToHistory()` calls have been removed from layer-modifying drawing operations in `drawing-canvas.tsx` (lines 566-568, 593-595, 602-604).
   - Exposes a rich set of actions for:
     - Tool/brush updates (`setCurrentTool`, `setBrushSize`, `setBrushOpacity`, `setBrushColor`).
     - Layer management (`addLayer`, `deleteLayer`, `setActiveLayer`, `toggleLayerVisibility`, `moveLayer`).